 full outstanding balance has been made to Council

-18. ATTORNEYS
+19. Attorneys

-18(1) The Council may, at any time, appoint attorneys to institute or proceed with legal proceedings or appeal proceedings, against a Customer, to recover any amount due for payment by such customer, including the enforcement of the Acknowledgement of Debt.
+19(1) The Council may, at any time, appoint attorneys to institute or proceed with legal proceedings or appeal proceedings, against a Customer, to recover any amount due for payment by such customer, including the enforcement of the Acknowledgement of Debt.

-18(2) The Municipal Manager or a member of staff delegated by him or her, may appoint and give any instruction to an attorney and if prudent, legal council, to give effect to subsection (1), and further to depose of or require any person to depose of an affidavit, to give evidence and to produce any document, for the purpose of such legal proceedings.
+19(2) The Municipal Manager or a member of staff delegated by him or her, may appoint and give any instruction to an attorney and if prudent, legal council, to give effect to subsection (1), and further to depose of or require any person to depose of an affidavit, to give evidence and to produce any document, for the purpose of such legal proceedings.

-.

-19. DISCONTINUATION AND RESUMPTION OF SERVICES
+20. Discontinuation and Resumption of Services

 The Municipal Manager or delegate may cause the supply of electricity and/or water to be discontinued to a Property or Premises, should the Municipal Account of the customer be in arrears, subject to the provision of the minimum water supply to a Property or Premises as the Council may determine from time to time.